kimnivore/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is a hook that allows us to build relative route paths and link locations.
+It matches the current URL with it's closest match in the component or parent.

 1. How would you explain form validation to someone who has never programmed before?

+When building a form with React, we use form validation to ensure that that the user provided information is correct.
+It can alert the user if email was inputted without the proper @ structure and also let them know if passwords/names are too long or aren't long enough.

 1. In 1-2 sentences, define end to end testing.

+End-to-end testing looks at the entire user experience from end-to-end.
+It focuses on UI and mimics how a user may interact with an app.
+This involves checking what appears on the screen as well as submit buttons, input selects, typing text, etc.

 ## Instructions